 They just have to realize that the ancient Hebrews thought of dragons as evil, and make the mental adjustment.

-In the same way, just because the ancient Hebrews thought of homosexuality as evil, so that it symbolizes some particular kind of spiritual evil when it occurs in the Bible, that doesn’t necessarily mean that it is actually evil and condemned by God.
+In the same way, just because the ancient Hebrews thought of homosexual sex as evil, so that it symbolizes some particular kind of spiritual evil when it occurs in the Bible, that doesn’t necessarily mean that it is actually evil and condemned by God.

 Swedenborg’s descriptions of homosexual activities